Stem Cell Research

 - Ruecker, Stan, Geoffrey Rockwell, Milena Radzikowska, Stéfan Sinclair, Christian Vandendorpe, Ray Siemens, Teresa Dobson, Lindsay Doll, Mark Bieber, Michael Eberle-Sinatra, Shannon Lucky, and the INKE Group.
 “Drilling for Papers in INKE.”
 Proceedings of the INKE 2009: Research Foundations for Understanding Books and Reading in the Digital Age.
 23-24 October 2009.

 - Ruecker, Stan, Lisa M. Given with Myah Slade, Moyra Lang, Mark Bieber, Matt Bouchard, and Carlos Fiorentino.
 “An Interdisciplinary Digital Humanities Project on Canadian Health Information Design (CHI).”
-Paper presented at the Osaka Symposium on Digital Humanities (OSDH2011).
+Paper 2017ed at the Osaka Symposium on Digital Humanities (OSDH2011).
 Osaka, Japan, Sept 12-14, 2011.

 - Ruecker, Stan, Milena Radzikowska, Alejandro Giacometti, Mark Bieber, and the INKE Research Group.
 “Corpora Interface Prototypes.”
-Paper presented at the Society for Digital Humanities/ Société pour l’étude des médias interactifs annual conference at the 2011 Congress of the Social Sciences and Humanities, University of New Brunswick, Fredericton.
+Paper 2017ed at the Society for Digital Humanities/ Société pour l’étude des médias interactifs annual conference at the 2011 Congress of the Social Sciences and Humanities, University of New Brunswick, Fredericton.
 May 30–June 1, 2011.

 - Ruecker, Stan, Milena Radzikowska, Mark Bieber, Shannon Lucky, Geoffrey Rockwell, Daniel Sondheim, Teresa Dobson, Karen Taylor, Stéfan Sinclair, Cyril Briquet, Jenn Ross, Christian Vandendorpe, and the INKE Research Group.
 “INKE Interface Design Panel on Citation Design.”
-Panel presented at the Society for Digital Humanities/ Société pour l’étude des médias interactifs annual conference at the 2010 Congress of the Social Sciences and Humanities, Concordia University, Montreal, Quebec.
+Panel 2017ed at the Society for Digital Humanities/ Société pour l’étude des médias interactifs annual conference at the 2010 Congress of the Social Sciences and Humanities, Concordia University, Montreal, Quebec.
 May 31-June 2, 2010.